forio/flow.js/documentation/graphing-overview/index.html.md

 	Flow.channel.variables.subscribe(['cost', 'price'],
 		function (data) {
-			var composedData = {
+			var composedData = [
-				x: data.cost,
+				{
+					name: 'Cost',
+					data: data.cost
+				},
+				{
+					name: 'Price',
-				y: data.price
+					data: data.price
-			};
-			mySecondChartData.push(composedData);
-			mySecondChart.setData(mySecondChartData);
+				}
+			];
+			mySecondChart.setData(composedData);
 			mySecondChart.render();
 		}, { batch: true });

-Make sure to pass in the option `{ batch: true }` as the optional third argument to `subscribe()`.
+Notice that we've included an optional third argument to `subscribe()`: the option `{ batch: true }`.
 When `batch` is `true`, the callback function is only called once (rather than once for each variable to which you are subscribing).
-The argument passed to the callback (`data`) is an object with the names and values of both variables.
-The variable `composedData` uses these values to create an (x,y) data point to add to the data set we're graphing.
+So here, the argument passed to the callback (`data`) is an object with the names and values of both variables.

+In this example, we're assuming that `cost` and `price` are both arrays (for example, tracking cost and price over time as the model advances).
+Because the updated values are being added as elements to existing array variables, there is no need to explicitly add the updated values onto the data set that we're graphing.
+(Compare this with Step 4, where for a scalar model variable, we explicitly `push` the new value into the set of data that Contour is graphing.)

 **Step #6: Optionally, graph multiple variables entered by the user.**